 Many of the residents lived in small adobe huts or run-down concrete shelters.
 Mostly, they were farmers who didn’t have a whole lot to show for their lives, at least not from a materialistic perspective.

-What really struck me was their friendliness.
-The villagers’ kindness and generosity were unmatched.
+What struck me was their friendliness.
+The villager’s kindness and generosity were unmatched.
 While passing through, many would invite me into their homes, share food with me, offer a place to sleep, and give me all the happy water I could handle.

 They laughed, sang, and just seemed genuinely happy about the little things in life, such as seeing a foreigner well out of his natural habitat.

-Since then, I’ve questioned my own perspective on abundance which has made some pretty dramatic shifts in my life.
-Now I’m going to pass on what’s I’ve learnt.
-To gain a broader perspective of happiness in general from a holistic point of view, read the article below 👇
+Since then, I’ve questioned my perspective on abundance which has made some pretty dramatic shifts in my life.

 What is the poverty mindset?

-When you break this limiting belief system, your life becomes more fruitful.
-This is when you feel more wholesome, and it also sets better mental infrastructure to attract more abundance into your life.
+Just to be clear, having a poverty mindset doesn’t necessarily relate to your financial position.
+It’s a perception of life where there isn’t enough to go around.ย When you break this limiting belief system, your life becomes more fruitful.
+This is when you feel more wholesome, and it also sets a better mental infrastructure to attract more material abundance into your life.

 Seeing life in a frame of scarcity is a limitation as you see all the red flags but none of the green.
-It’s a pessimistic and limited way of thinking that manifests a negative life experience, through emotions such as jealousy, guilt, worry, stress, shame, hopelessness, self-victimization, and self-pity.
+It’s a pessimistic way of thinking that manifests a negative life experience through emotions such as jealousy, guilt, worry, stress, shame, hopelessness, self-victimization, and self-pity.

 When in this state, you’re likely to miss opportunities or to push them away, either consciously or unconsciously.
 Instead of seeing the world as your oyster, you can never get ahead because you hold yourself back.